bright/new-www/_posts/2020-07-22-erc20-substrate-nest-example.md

 ![](/images/erc20-substrate-nest-example/image4.png)

 When I have deployed my smart contract through the Polkadot JS App, I set the init supply to 1 000 000.
-Again, here we have the additional six zeros for the decimal places.
+Each currency value is a decimal stored as an integer with a fixed and known number of decimal places (in Substrate Node Template it is 15 by default).
+Polkadot JS App wraps that for you in the input field, so that I have indeed initialised the contract with one million of units.
+However, when querying the smart contract through the Polkadot JS App or using the api we always get the additional 15 decimal zeros.

 ## Balance of an account